-The MHP (county-operated programs and BHCS-contracted programs) shall issue a NOA-A (See Attachment CA) when it is determined, on the basis of an screening/assessment, that the beneficiary does not meet medical necessity criteria or is otherwise not entitled to receive a specialty mental health service (SMHS) from the MHP.
-The screening/assessment shall consist of a telephone screening utilizing the ‘Behavioral Health Screening Form for Assessment and Treatment as Medically Necessary’ for SMHS or the ‘ASAM’ screening for DMC-ODS services or face-to-face clinical interview completed by ACBH employees or contractors of the MHP acting within their scope of practice.
+The BHP shall issue a NOABD- Delivery System (See Attachment C) when it is determined, on the basis of an screening/assessment, that the beneficiary does not meet medical necessity criteria or is otherwise not entitled to receive a specialty mental health service (SMHS) or a substance use disorder treatment service through the BHP.
+The screening/assessment shall consist of a telephone screening utilizing the ‘Behavioral Health Screening Form for Assessment and Treatment as Medically Necessary’ for SMHS or the ‘ASAM’ screening for DMC-ODS services or face-to-face clinical interview completed by ACBH employees or contractors of the BHP acting within their scope of practice.
 A telephone screening of a beneficiary is not sufficient for determination of medical necessity.

-If a beneficiary has been receiving services and has improved to the point of no longer meeting medical necessity criteria for SMHS or it’s determined that the beneficiary cannot benefit from services, the provider may issue a NOA-A to the beneficiary to inform them as such and their right to appeal the decision, but is not required to do so.
+If a beneficiary has been receiving services and has improved to the point of no longer meeting medical necessity criteria for SMHS or it’s determined that the beneficiary cannot benefit from services, the provider may issue a NOABD-Delivery System to the beneficiary to inform them as such and their right to appeal the decision, but is not required to do so.
 It is best clinical practice to always keep beneficiaries informed of their progress in treatment and any plans for reduction or termination of services due to improvement in functioning.

-A NOA-A shall be issued as follows:
+A NOABD-Delivery System shall be issued as follows:

-The NOA-A shall be issued to the beneficiary and/or the parent or legal guardian.
+The NOABD-Delivery System shall be issued to the beneficiary and/or the parent or legal guardian.

-The NOA-A may be issued anytime preceding the end of a formal assessment period.???
+The NOABD-Delivery System may be issued anytime preceding the end of a formal assessment period.???

-The NOA-A shall be hand delivered or mailed within 3 working days of the action being taken.
+The NOABD-Delivery System shall be hand delivered or mailed within two business days of the decision.

-If the beneficiary is in a psychiatric hospital, the NOA-A shall be hand delivered or mailed within one working day.

-If the beneficiary is currently homeless with no means to contact, or out of contact for any reason, the provider is expected to document in the chart why the NOA cannot be delivered.

-A copy of the NOA-A will be placed in the beneficiary’s chart if they were already receiving services from the provider issuing the NOA-A.
+A copy of the NOABD-Delivery System will be placed in the beneficiary’s chart if they were already receiving services from the provider issuing the NOABD-Delivery System.

-The issuing provider shall send a copy of the NOA-A to the ACBH Quality Assurance Office via FAX or US Mail (do not send via e-mail) immediately upon issuance to the beneficiary:
+The issuing provider shall send a copy of the NOABD-Delivery System to the ACBH Quality Assurance Office via FAX or US Mail (do not send via e-mail) immediately upon issuance to the beneficiary:

 US Mail: ACBH Quality Assurance Office